 GCSE & Level 1/2 results day Thursday 12 August 2021

-A paper copy of results will also be available to collect from College between 10:00am-12:00 noon on results day.
+A paper copy of results will also be posted home via first class mail on results day.
 Unfortunately we are unable to send results to personal email accounts or over the telephone as we cannot guarantee that this is secure.

 For external exams the awarding bodies make available a range of post results services such as a review of marking, access to script etc. following the publication of results.